Recessed Vulva

 How is a recessed vulva diagnosed?

-A recessed vulva can be diagnosed by your veterinarian on a physical examination.
+Your veterinarian can diagnose a recessed vulva when they perform a physical examination.
 In an affected dog, the vulva cannot be seen because it is covered by overlaying skin folds.
-Closer examination may reveal accumulated moisture and debris within the skin folds surrounding the vulva.
+Closer examination may reveal accumulated moisture and debris in the skin folds surrounding the vulva.

 How is a recessed vulva treated?